-Moving your photos from your iPhone to your Windows PC is a snap
+Moving your photos from your iPhone to your Windows PC in a snap

 Download iTunes

-If you're transferring photos over USB, you'll need to install iTunes for Windows 10 onto your PC.
+If you're transferring photos over via one of the best USB-C cables, you'll need to install iTunes for Windows 10 onto your PC.
 This will allow your iPhone to be recognized by your PC in the File Explorer, which you'll need for the manual transfer.

 You can download iTunes for Windows from the Windows Store here.